GfSE/SAF-Specification/viewpoints/System-Function-Refinement-Viewpoint.md

 * How are the system functions decomposed into sub-functions decomposed?
 * What is the breakdown of functions into sub-functions?
 ## Presentation
-Activity Diagram featuring partial functions.
+Activity Diagram featuring System Partial Functions.

 ## Profile Model Reference
 ## Input from other Viewpoints